Omare Lowe: New England Patriots

-First stint with Seahawks
+Seattle Seahawks (first stint)

 Lowe signed with the Seattle Seahawks in 2005 but was released prior to the regular season.

 Atlanta Falcons

-The Atlanta Falcons claimed Lowe off waivers on September 4, 2005 where he remained mainly as a special teams player and led the team with 16 special team tackles and had 4 tackles on defense.
+The Atlanta Falcons claimed Lowe off waivers on September 4, 2005, where he remained mainly as a special teams player and led the team with 16 special team tackles and had 4 tackles on defense.
 His first career start was against the Carolina Panthers in place of an injured player.
 Atlanta re-signed Lowe on March 13, 2006.
 He spent all of 2007 on injured reserve before being a free agent.

-Second stint with Seahawks
+Seattle Seahawks (second stint)

 On April 7, 2008, Lowe signed a one-year, $605,000 contract with the Seahawks, re-joining the team after three seasons with the Falcons.
 The move also re-united Lowe with Seahawks assistant head coach Jim L. Mora, who was the Falcons' head coach when the team signed Lowe in 2005.

 Jacksonville Jaguars

-Lowe was signed by the Jacksonville Jaguars on September 24, 2008 after cornerback Scott Starks was placed on injured reserve.
+Lowe was signed by the Jacksonville Jaguars on September 24, 2008, after cornerback Scott Starks was placed on injured reserve.